miroslavpejic85/mirotalksfu/README.md

 </details>

 <details open>
-<summary>Sponsors</summary>
+<summary>Support the project</summary>

 <br/>

+Do you find MiroTalk useful?

-Support this project by [becoming a sponsor](https://github.com/sponsors/miroslavpejic85).
+Support the project by [becoming a sponsor](https://github.com/sponsors/miroslavpejic85).
 Your logo will show up here with a link to your website.

 [![BroadcastX](public/sponsors/BroadcastX.png)](https://broadcastx.de/)